Jaboticaba

 Myrtaceae family

-The fruit, which grows directly on the trunk, has a thick, purple skin that encases a sweet, white or pink gelatinous flesh.
+In general, Jaboticaba fruit has a thick, purple skin that encases a sweet gelatinous flesh.
 You can eat the fruit with the skin on, but the skin is chewy and tart so you might prefer it without.
 It is often used to make jams, jelly, tarts, juice, or strong wines.
-High in fibre & zinc, rich in antioxidants.
-Research has also shown the peel is a source of bioactive compounds with prebiotic effects - in lay terms, it’s great for your gut health!
+High in fibre, vitamin C and zinc, rich in antioxidants.
+Research has also shown the peel is a source of bioactive compounds with prebiotic effects.

 Due to its short shelf-life, fresh Jaboticaba fruit is rare in markets outside areas of cultivation.